-According to SCVWD, the design flow rate of 8,248 cubic feet per second (cfs) used in their hydraulic model accounts for escape flows from Llagas Creek upstream of the project location.
+According to SCVWD, the design flow rate of 8,248 cfs used in their hydraulic model accounts for escape flows from Llagas Creek upstream of the project location.
 The future flood control project on lower Llagas Creek, following the Upper Llagas Flood Protection Project, would allow Llagas Creek to fully convey the 100-year flow, which would be approximately 17,800 cfs at the project location (SCVWD 2018g).